Benezivas/algobattle/docs/problems/basic_flow.md

 does most of the heavy lifting for this, as we will see soon.

-If the instance is formatted in accordance to our specification, our code next needs to check the certifiate solution.
+If the instance is formatted in accordance to our specification, our code next needs to check the certificate solution.
 As with the instance, we first need to check if the solution is well-formatted.
 As an additional step, we need to check if the certificate contains a valid solution for the given instance.